-The quality of the student experience on this programme and the standards of the awards are managed and quality assured through the normal university regulations and procedures.
+The quality of the student experience and the standards of the awards are managed, and quality assured through the University's regulations policies and procedures.
 In order to gain Advance HE/HEA accreditation, the programme was subject to rigorous scrutiny and the application process was extremely thorough, particularly in respect of quality enhancement to ensure that the participants' experience aligns with other accredited provision.

 Student achievement and progression is managed through the Module Assessment Boards (MABs) and the Progression and Award Boards (PABs).
-Programmes are reviewed annually through the University's annual monitoring processes, including external examiner contributions, and incorporate student feedback mechanisms.
+Programmes are reviewed annually through University annual monitoring processes, including external examiner contributions, and incorporate student feedback mechanisms at both modular and the programme level reported formally through the University's annual monitoring and reporting cycle.